-Note that the query is a disjunction.
+Queries are disjunctions.
 Boldyreva and Tang [BT21] constructed a zero-leakage encrypted map scheme called an oblivious map with encryption or OMapE.
 Each clause is submitted to the relevant OMapE, the results are concatenated as in Step 3b above.

 Due to their large noise, biometrics require sampling hundreds or thousands of LSHs to achieve reasonable accuracy (see analysis in Section 3.1 and Section 7).
-At the same time, very few of these LSHs will match anything in the corresponding map.
+At the same time, few of these LSHs match anything in the corresponding map.
 Constructions frequently perform heavy oblivious operations to hide the null value.

 Our design separates the tasks of identifying which values are null and finding the associated values.
-That is, we first find a small number, called δ , of LSHs values that exist in some map, and then query exactly δ maps in a way that hides which δ maps are being queried.
+That is, we first try to find a small number, called $\delta$ , of LSHs values that exist in some map, and then query exactly those $\delta$ maps in a way that hides which maps are being queried.
 For the above design to be successful, one needs to demonstrate:

-- 1. Obliviousness One can hide the queried δ maps, - 2.
-Accuracy High accuracy with $\delta < \beta$, and - 3.
+- 1. Obliviousness One can hide the queried $\delta$ maps, - 2.
+Accuracy High accuracy with $\delta < \beta$ , and - 3.
 Speed The approach is faster.

-We now provide a more formal description of the approach.
+We now provide a more detailed description of the approach, shown visually in Figure 1.